LHHS sports: Tuesday’s scores and upcoming games

 UPCOMING GAMES

-Varsity girls tennis: Lake Havasu plays Lee Williams on the road at 3:30 p.m.
+Varsity girls tennis: Lake Havasu plays Cococino on the road at 3 p.m.

+MELBOURNE, Australia (AP) — Red Bull’s Max Verstappen claimed his first Australian…

+Six months ago, Michele Dowty brought her 10-year old son along with her to play p…

 (0) comments